~67 spots leftby Aug 2026

 Waitlist Available

-This trial aims to compare two different ways of managing pain and using local numbing medicine for breast cancer patients undergoing a total mastectomy.
+What is the purpose of this trial?The purpose this research is to compare two different standards of care for pain management and two different standards of care for local numbing medicine for breast cancer patients who will have a total mastectomy.

 This trial is for breast cancer patients preparing for a total mastectomy.
 It's designed to compare pain management and local anesthesia methods post-surgery.
 Specific eligibility details are not provided, but typically participants must meet certain health criteria.